BillLudwig/Zettelkasten/_posts/2021-01-12-google-dorks.md

 ---
-title:  Google Dorking
+title:  Google Dorks
 date:   2021-01-12 20:00:00 -0700
 tags: [Search Engines]
 ---

-# Google Dorking

 Dorking is using a search engine, in this case Google, to find very specific information via advanced search operators.
-These can be combined.

 ## Operators

+(These can be combined)

 * `"phrase"`: exact match
 * `"-phrase"`: exclusion